 More than that, we discovered a passion, in ourselves and others, for quality study abroad programs in challenging locations.
 Many like-minded people we met along the way became our students and clients, our colleagues and partners.
 And these wonderful, open-minded, and intelligent people became sources of new ideas and new directions, and we continue to grow – including in new geographic directions.

 In recent years, we’ve launched programs in Central and Eastern Europe and the Caucasus.
 Our geography has thus grown more complex than our focused name conveys.
 Further, what defines us today is not so much geography, but by our passion for developing the educational opportunities that challenging locations afford.

-Thus, we are leaving behind the old name of “The School of Russian and Asian Studies” and will continue to develop as simply “SRAS,” our shorter and perhaps better-known acronym.
+Thus, we have left behind the old name of “The School of Russian and Asian Studies” and will continue to develop as simply “SRAS,” our shorter and perhaps better-known acronym.
 We believe that this simple move will allow us more room to freely grow as an organization.
-Soon, we will be formally launching a new logo and a new website with our new, yet still familiar name.
+We have also updated our logo, developed a new family of websites, and a new system for managing increasing enrollments.